Recording & Replay

 gameState: engine.getState(),

-quantumLog: registry.stopRecording(),
+quantumLog: recorder.stopRecording(),

 };